 We are more than happy to let you talk to some of our ex-clients to understand and learn more about the experience that we offer.
 Or you may join our exclusive VIP Facebook group here to find out more!
 Otherwise, head over to our testimonial page!

 7) Do they walk the walk?

-Has the photographer done a boudoir photography session for herself/himself?
-(Yes there is such as thing as a boudoir session for men called Dudoir photography!)
+Has the photographer done a boudoir photography session for themselves?
+(Yes, there is such as thing as a boudoir session for men called Dudoir photography!)

-A photographer who has been in your shoes shows that the photographer is genuine about understanding the emotion that goes through every client.
+A boudoir photographer who has been in your shoes shows that they are genuine about understanding the emotion that goes through every client.

-The first time I did a boudoir photography session for myself was with a photographer friend in her HDB room.
+I first did a boudoir photography session with a photographer friend in her tiny HDB room.
 I was unfortunate to have my period on that day!
-It was super awkward and nerve-wracking for it was her first time photographing someone who has no experience modelling AND I was feeling vulnerable in a corset.
+It was super awkward and nerve-wracking, for it was her first time photographing someone who had no experience modelling, AND I was feeling vulnerable in a corset.
 So I fully understand the emotions going through a person during the entire session.

 Been there, done that.
 I got your back!

-I hope that the above pointers have given you a better idea of how to choose a boudoir photographer.
+I hope that the above pointers have given you a better idea of choosing a boudoir photographer.
 You will be investing most of your time in getting the best out of your experience, and you want to be happy with the outcome.
 Remember, it doesn't hurt to ask questions!

 Have a burning question?
 Send us a message here!